konigio/konigio.github.io/docs/RDF_in_a_nutshell.md

 ~~~

 Conceptually, a collection of statements forms a graph where subjects and objects are nodes,
 and the predicates are arrows connecting the nodes.
-Thus, the social network described above
+The social network described above
 can be rendered graphically:

 ![Social Network](/images/socialNetwork.png)